Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 Then, $d_\text{min}(0)=d_\text{min}(1)=0$ and $d_\text{min}(0.5)=\delta$, so that a restraint enforcing $d > d_\text{min}$ only acts when $0<\lambda<1$ and not when $\lambda=0$ or $\lambda=1$.
 In practice, using the Tcl scripting capabilities of the Colvars library, we define the additional energy term:

 We use $\delta=20$ \AA{} and a spring constant $k = 5$~kcal/mol.\AA$^{-2}$.
-By doing so, we limit the distances to be sampled at intermediate values of $\lambda$ without modifying phase space at $\lambda=0$ and $\lambda=1$, as illustrated in Figure \ref{fig:lambda-d1-labf}.
-The use of lambda-ABF in combination with a $\lambda$-dependant restraint illustrates the power and the flexibility of the approach as implemented in the Colvars library.
+By doing so, we limit the distances to be sampled at intermediate values of $\lambda$ without modifying phase space at $\lambda=0$ and $\lambda=1$, as illustrated in Figure \ref{fig:lambda-d}.
+The use of lambda-ABF in combination with a $\lambda$-dependant restraint illustrates the power and flexibility of the approach as implemented in the Colvars library.
 Indeed, one can devise a wide range of additional biasing terms on top of a lambda-ABF simulation, in the spirit of the alchemical metadynamics methods\cite{hsu2023alchemical}.
-Such a setup will be the focus of future work.
+This setup will be the focus of future work.

-Final values were obtained using 10 nanosecond simulations for each $\lambda$ window for the fixed-lambda simulations, amounting to a total of 130 nanoseconds for the van der Waals legs, and 110 nanoseconds for the electrostatic ones.
-Lambda-ABF simulations used in all cases 4 walkers.
-30 nanoseconds long simulations were employed for the electrostatic part of the solvation leg (120 nanoseconds in total), 20 nanoseconds for the corresponding van der Waals part (80 nanoseconds total), 36 nanoseconds for the electrostatic part of the complexation phase (108 nanoseconds total) and 20 nanoseconds for the corresponding van der Waals leg.
+Final values were obtained using 10-nanosecond simulations for each $\lambda$ window for the fixed-$\lambda$ simulations, using a $\lambda$ schedule described in Supporting Information, amounting to a total of 130 nanoseconds for the van der Waals legs, and 110 nanoseconds for the electrostatic ones.
+Lambda-ABF simulations used 4 walkers.
+30-nanosecond simulations were run for the electrostatic part of the solvation leg (120 nanoseconds in total), 20 nanoseconds for the corresponding van der Waals part (80 nanoseconds total), 36 nanoseconds for the electrostatic part of the complexation phase (108 nanoseconds total) and 20 nanoseconds for the corresponding van der Waals leg.

-Final values are shown in Table \ref{tab:ABFEsampl} and both methods match values published in \cite{laury2018absolute} as the experimental one.
+Predicted standard binding free energies are shown in Table \ref{tab:ABFEsampl} for both methods, and both match the experimental value published in \cite{laury2018absolute}.